Smart Cities Applications

-Caravela Smart Cities applications focus on real-time monitoring of ambient sensor data from the environment and from physical infrastructure to make life better in any urban, suburban or rural area.
+Caravela focuses on targeted or distributed real-time monitoring of physical infrastructure or environmental conditions, designing solutions that improve business profitability or simply make life better in any urban, suburban or rural area.
 No power, no problem.
 No network, no problem.

 Smart Cities sensors operate over wired or wireless networks.
 Some networks such as cellular or Ethernet are already built and are ready to consume, while others such as Wi-Fi or LoRa often have to be built to accommodate the sensors.
 Some networks have a monthly recurring operating cost, while others require a hardware investment and are free to use thereafter.

 The needs of an application may require a long range, a large number of sensors, a broad coverage area, high bandwidth, building penetration or a long-life sensor battery .
 Contact us to discuss your specific needs and we will be able to advise you on your options.

 The Caravela IoT team is comprised of top-level cybersecurity and data science professionals.
 Data transmitted via the Smart City Network is encrypted and secure.
 Sensors can only “talk” to our network gateway and no data is personally identifiable.